ziweiwu/Learning-UnixProgrammingEnvironment/chapter2.md

     * ln: makes link to an existing file with synatx "ln old-file new-file"
     * li -li: display the files in the wd, and number of links each file has, all links points to the inode of file.

-### removing a file
+### Removing a file
 * once the last link to a file is removed, the file is destroyed from the system, and no way to restore the file unless you can make a copy of the file.

-### copying a file
+### Copying a file
 * cp: copy a file (eg. cp junk copyofjunk)
 * this is useful to turn off write permission to protect the copy of file (chmod -w copyofjunk)
 * if a file has write permission turned off, rm this file would require a permission

-### rename/move a file
+### Rename/move a file
 * mv: rename a file (mv junk sameoldjunk), or move a file to another directory (mv junk /newfolder)
 * the file has been renamed would have the same i-number

-### directory hiearchy
+### Directory hiearchy
 * enter ls /
     1. /bin is the directory where basic programs resides
     2. /dev
     3. /etc various admin files such as password and system programs
     4. /lib contains primarily parts of C compiler such as /lib/cpp, and lib/lib/libc.a
     5. /tmp temporary files, cleaned when system is restarted
     6. /user user file system

-### devices
+### Devices
 * /dev contains device files
 * each dev is either block or character devices represents as files under /dev
 * discs and tapes are block devices
 * everything else: terminals, printer, phone lines are character device
 * eg. /dev/rp10 (1 represents the physical drive, 0 represents the portion of drive)
 * df: disk free command reports the available space on the mounted file subsystem.
 * tty: tells you which terminal you are using. terminal file is stored at dev/tty
 * /dev/null: data written to dev/null is thrown away, while the programs that read from /dev/null get end of file immediately.
 This is useful to know when you do not care what output the program is producing, you can direct the output to /dev/null